sergeyklay/clusterium/docs/source/methodological_framework.rst

 Dirichlet Process Clustering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Clusterium implements text clustering using the Dirichlet Process (DP), a fundamental nonparametric Bayesian model that allows for a flexible, potentially infinite number of clusters.
-Unlike traditional clustering algorithms that require pre-specifying the number of clusters (e.g., K-means), the Dirichlet Process automatically determines the appropriate number of clusters based on the data.
+Unlike traditional clustering algorithms that require pre-specifying the number of clusters (e.g., K-means), the DP automatically determines the appropriate number of clusters based on the data.
 The theoretical foundations for this approach were established by Ferguson [1]_.

 **Mathematical Foundation:**

-In Clusterium's implementation, the Dirichlet Process is realized through the Chinese Restaurant Process (CRP) formulation.
+In Clusterium's implementation, the DP is realized through the Chinese Restaurant Process (CRP) formulation.
 The prior probability of a document joining an existing cluster or creating a new one follows:

 .. math::